-Backyard Winter Nature in New Jersey — Turkey Vulture.
+Backyard Winter Dawn Sky in New Jersey.

 Several Turkey Vultures have been spending the night at the house next door.
 I do not want them roosting on my solar panels.
 Most of the birds flew off when I went out to take pictures, but this one stayed put and kept eyeing me.